Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 - Making menus accessible by indicating the current page as "current" for screen readers, aiding navigation and orientation.

 By implementing the above measures the over all accessibiity of the website is enhanced.

+## Technologies Used

+### Languages Used

+    This project was created using only HTML and CSS.

+### Frameworks, Libraries & Programs Used

+    Codeanywhere was used to create the codes and GitHub was used to create the repository for storage of the codes created in codeanywhere.

+    GitHub was also used to share to share work with my mentor for review and for deployment of the website.

+    Google Fonts were used in creating the website.

+    Icons used in the website were taken from Font Awesome free icons.

+    Images were taken from pexels.com free istock photos.
+All the images, home image, hero image and the images for meditation, mindfulenss and yoga were taken from pexels.com.

+    The Google Dev Tools was used identify bugs and for debugging and to test responsiveness of the website to different screen sizes.